expo/fyi/eas-vcs-workflow.md

 ### Full Git Workflow

 This workflow is recommended for most projects because it ensures that each of your builds is associated with a Git commit, and therefore is reproducible.
-It also works better with third party tools that hook into Git in your project to extract metadata for their own purposes, for example error reporting services.
+It also works better with third-party tools that hook into Git in your project to extract metadata for their own purposes, for example, error reporting services.

 - It can be enabled by adding `{ "cli": { "requireCommit": true } }` at the root level of your `eas.json`.
 - It uses `git` to find the root of the project and other useful metadata (branch, commit hash, and so on).